Backpacker's Pantry Chicken Larb

 Also, it has been brought to my attention that eating this wrapped in a tortilla might help to tone down the spice level—an absolutely intriguing idea which I will test out later this year!

-(Sample for testing provided by Backpacker's Pantry)
+Source: tested or reviewed it for the manufacturer (Sample for testing provided by Backpacker's Pantry)

 Where to Buy